Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Quantum trace polynomials for SLn

 \subsection{Definition of the \texorpdfstring{$\mathrm{SL}_n$}{SLn(C)}-quantum trace polynomials}

-Our construction of the quantum trace map in the case of general $n$ will follow exactly the same procedure as explained in \cite[\S 3.4-6]{BonahonGT11} for the case $n=2$, where our Proposition \ref{prop:reshetikhin-turaev} plays the role of Proposition 13 in \cite[\S 4]{BonahonGT11}.
-It remains to discuss how Property (2)(a) of Theorem 11 in \cite[\S 3.4]{BonahonGT11} generalizes to our situation, which we have essentially already done.
-After this, the rest of the construction is identical; compare \cite[\S 6, p.
-1600]{BonahonGT11}.
-In particular, we follow their ``ordered lower to higher, multiply left to right'' convention for ordering the non-commutative variables associated to different arc components lying over a single triangle.
+Our construction of the quantum trace map in the general $n$ case will follow exactly the same procedure as explained in \cite[\S 3.4-6]{BonahonGT11} for the case $n=2$, where our Proposition \ref{prop:reshetikhin-turaev} plays the role of Proposition 13 in \cite[\S 4]{BonahonGT11}.
+It remains to discuss how Property (2)(a) of Theorem 11 in \cite[\S 3.4]{BonahonGT11}, concerning the values of the quantum traces for arcs in triangles (see Remark \ref{rem:goingtowebs}), generalizes to our setting, which we have essentially already done.
+(In particular, we follow the `ordered lower to higher, multiply left to right' convention of \cite{BonahonGT11} for ordering the non-commutative variables associated to different arc components lying over a single triangle.)
+After this, the rest of the construction is identical to \cite[\S 6, pp. 1600-1601]{BonahonGT11}, where the quantum trace for a general triangulated surface $(\mathfrak{S},\lambda)$ is defined as a state sum over the triangles of the ideal triangulation $\lambda$ of $\mathfrak{S}$.
 We proceed below to spell all of this out in greater detail.
-Now is the point where we require a choice of square root $\omega^{1/2}$; see Remark \ref{rem:choice-of-square-root} below.
+Now is the point where we require the choice of square root $\omega^{1/2}$; see Remark \ref{rem:choice-of-square-root}.